MarkusJohansen/ChimeraCSS/README.md

 # 🦁🐍 ChimeraCSS

-Classless CSS framework with a clean, soft and modern design inspired By SakuraCSS and Marx.
+Classless CSS framework with a clean, soft and modern design inspired by [SakuraCSS](https://github.com/oxalorg/sakura) and [Marx](https://github.com/mblode/marx).

 ## 🤓 Why use Chimera?

-Classless css frameworks is great for building beautiful UI, without worrying about unresponsive and unacessible elements.
-Chimera does the element styling for you, which only leaves the layout to you.
-For building MVPs fast and building UI without a designsystem; Chimera is a great framework.
+Classless CSS frameworks is great for building a beautiful UI, without worrying about unresponsive and unaccessible elements.
+Chimera does the element-styling for you, which only leaves the layout to you.
+For building MVPs fast and building UIs without a designsystem; Chimera is a great framework.

 ### Roadmap